We may earn money or products from the companies mentioned in this post, which is at no additional cost to you. :)

 My grandparents grew up during the depression.
 As a direct result, and like so many other aging parents in our Sandwich Generation families, they never met anything they wanted to throw away!
 I used to love going over to their house when I was growing up.
-They had the coolest "rumpus" room filled to the brim with all sorts of interesting oddities like the old-fashioned washing machines I think they used to call a wringer washer, like this:
+They had the coolest “rumpus” room filled to the brim with all sorts of interesting oddities like the old-fashioned washing machines they used to call wringer washers.

 It sat in that rumpus room through my whole childhood and I don’t ever remember them using it.
 But it was there, just in case!
 Later, as a teen, we all moved two hours away to the “country” where they had a house with a six car garage.
 They kept it reasonably neat and totally full of all sorts of things they no longer were using, but wanted to keep just in case.

 Nowadays, shows like Hoarders take you to homes where people save way more even than my grandparents saved, and those are usually NOT as neat as my grandparents.
 Many of these folks never lived through the depression, so why are they saving so much?
 Perhaps it’s their way of “controlling” a part of their life when perhaps they feel the rest of their life is out of control.
 Or maybe they are in the midst of depression and are unable to deal with much of anything, let alone organizing, cleaning, or decluttering.
 Sometimes, all their possessions are full of precious memories and they just can’t lose those.
 In fact, parting with items full of their family memories is just too difficult for them emotionally.
 And sometimes, sadly, they may be in the early stages of Alzheimers Disease or some other illness that is so changing them, they are unable to deal with much of anything, let alone giving anything away.